juand-r/ius/README.md

 The framework supports multiple chunking approaches:

-1. **Fixed-size chunking**: Split documents into chunks of roughly equal length
+1. **Fixed-size chunking**: Split documents into chunks of roughly equal length (measured in characters)
 2. **Fixed-count chunking**: Split documents into a fixed number of chunks
 3. **Natural chunking**: Use document structure (paragraphs, sections) when available